❓ How It Works

 Micropelago is explicitly designed to allow users to join multiple networks from the same device, allowing them to take part in multiple communities at the same time.

-Understanding how a Micropelago network works first requires understanding how you will use it: either as a member, or as a caretaker.
+Understanding how a Micropelago network works first requires understanding how you will use it: either as a member, or as a keeper.
 A member simply joins a network and uses their devices to access its features.
-A network caretaker allows the network to physically run by keeping one or more of their computers online at all times, and by providing resources like hardrive space.
+A network keeper provides the foundation which allows the network to exist.
+A keeper has one or more of their computers online at all times, and provides resources like disk space.

 As a Member

-Using Micropelago as a simple member only requires that you know someone who is already caretaking a network of their own, and who will allow you to join it.
+Using Micropelago as a member only requires that you know someone who is already helping to keep a network, and who will allow you to join it.
 You will then follow a couple of simple steps.

 1) Install the latest version of Isle.

-2) The caretaker will send you a file called the "bootstrap file", which acts as your invitation.
+2) The keeper will send you a file called the "bootstrap file", which acts as your invitation.

 3) Join the network using the bootstrap file.

 Easy peasy!
-You can turn your device on and off as you like and it will automatically keep itself joined to the network while it's on; as a member you have no responsibilities on the network and so have nothing to worry about.
+You can turn your device on and off as you like and it will automatically keep itself joined to the network while it's on.

-A network caretaker is someone who has committed some amount of their time and energy to keeping a network available for themselves and other members to use.
-Every network requires one caretaker, but the more there are the better the network will run.
-Being a caretaker requires a small amount of technical skill, but it is a threshold easily reached by someone who already has some other computer-related hobby (e.g. gaming, art/music, content creation...).
+A network keeper is someone who has committed some amount of their time and energy to keeping a network available for themselves and other members to use.
+Every network requires at least one keeper, but the more there are the better the network will run.
+Being a keeper requires a small amount of technical skill, but it is a threshold easily reached by someone who already has some other computer-related hobby (e.g. gaming, art/music, content creation...).

-A caretakers responsibilities to a network include keeping a computer always-on, and providing storage allocations and/or a public address from that computer.
+A keeper's responsibilities to a network include keeping a computer always-on, and providing storage allocations and/or a public address from that computer.

 Always-On Computer